nvim-telescope/telescope.nvim/README.md

 ------------------------------
 require('telescope.builtin').fd({ -- or new custom picker's attach_mappings field:
   attach_mappings = function(prompt_bufnr)
-    -- This will replace select no mather on which key it is mapped by default action_set.select:replace(function(prompt_bufnr, type)
+    -- This will replace select no matter on which key it is mapped by default action_set.select:replace(function(prompt_bufnr, type)
       local entry = action_state.get_selected_entry()
       actions.close(prompt_bufnr)